 We recommend that your child powers down, unplugs, and takes what we're certain is a well-needed break from the world of electronics.
-Therefore, we will not assume responsibility for any items brought that are lost or damaged during the time they are at camp that fall outside of this policy.
+Therefore, we will not assume responsibility for any items that fall outside of this policy that are brought to camp and are lost or damaged.
 What your child brings to camp is their responsibility to take care of, and we want to unburden them as much as we possibly can.
 If you have any questions or want further clarification, please contact our Professional Staff at CampHarlam@URJ.org or 610-668-0423.